 - (1) The tribal ceremonial and subsistence fishery begins on January 1 and continues through December 31.
 No size or bag limits will apply to the ceremonial and subsistence fishery, except that when the tribal commercial fishery is closed, treaty Indians may take and retain not more than two halibut per day per person for subsistence purposes.
 Ceremonial fisheries shall be managed by tribal regulations promulgated inseason to meet the needs of specific ceremonial events.
-Halibut taken for ceremonial and subsistence purposes may not be offered for sale or sold. - (2) The tribal commercial fishery begins between March 1 and April 1 and continues through November 15 or until the tribal commercial subquota is taken, whichever is earlier.
+Halibut taken for ceremonial and subsistence purposes may not be offered for sale or sold. - (2) The tribal commercial fishery season dates will be set within the season dates determined by the IPHC and implemented in IPHC regulations.
+The tribal commercial fishery will close when the subquota is taken.
 Any halibut sold by treaty Indians during the commercial fishing season must comply with IPHC regulations on size limits for the non-Indian fishery.